unterpunkt9/Odin_Gamelift/README.md

             GameLiftSdkModule->ActivateGameSession();
         });

-    //OnProcessTerminate callback.
+    // OnProcessTerminate callback.
 Amazon GameLift Servers will invoke this callback before shutting down an instance hosting this game server.
-    //It gives this game server a chance to save its state, communicate with services, etc., before being shut down.
+    // It gives this game server a chance to save its state, communicate with services, etc., before being shut down.
-    //In this case, we simply tell Amazon GameLift Servers we are indeed going to shutdown.
+    // In this case, we simply tell Amazon GameLift Servers we are indeed going to shutdown.
     ProcessParameters->OnTerminate.BindLambda([=]()
 	{
 		UE_LOG(GameServerLog, Log, TEXT("Game Server Process is terminating"));